How Greenwheels improves quality of life in Dutch cities

-In the short term this means solving the Amsterdam-parking problem and further experimentation with voice commands.
-In the long run, Berkhout wants to maintain Greenwheels’ position as market leader, add new locations and become part of a MaaS or other platform.
-What he wants most however, is that Greenwheels brings about a behavioral change with consumers and that everybody drives consciously.
+In the short term, this means solving the Amsterdam-parking problem and further experimentation with voice commands.
+In the long run, Berkhout wants to maintain Greenwheels’ position as a market leader, add new locations, and become part of a MaaS or other platform.
+What he wants most, however, is that Greenwheels brings about a behavioral change with consumers and that everybody drives consciously.
 To achieve this, he has set himself a period of five years.
 “Can do!” he concludes.

 The best stories about innovation?

 Please leave your name and email below